zhibhengalll/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMAccessAccount.md

 ### -Access
 Specifies the access rights that are associated with an access account.
-Valid values are: No Access, Read, Change, and Full Control.
+Valid values are:

+- No Access
+- Read
+- Change
+- Full Control

 ```yaml
 Type: AccessRight